 Minigolf: If you’re spending the day at Hobbitenango with family or children, there’s a small 6-hole mini-golf course.

 El Nido: You can rent out El Nido for a private, romantic event or dinner.
-They decorate it out and you’ll have it just for you and your significant other!
+They decorate it and you’ll have it just for you and your significant other!

 Hobbitenango Casitas (Hotel)